-The residential Long-Term Care Ombudsman Program improves the quality of life for residents of nursing homes, congregate care facilities, boarding homes, and adult family
+The residential Long-Term Care Ombudsman Program improves the quality of life for residents of nursing homes, congregate care facilities, boarding homes, and adult family homes.

-An ADS elder abuse case manager and vulnerable adult case manager were among presenters at a Seattle City Council lunch-and-learn on City and County coordinated response to abuse, neglect, and exploitation.
-Click on the image above to watch the event on The Seattle Channel. homes.
 With the assistance of trained volunteers, the Ombudsman investigates and resolves complaints made by or on behalf of residents and identifies problems that affect a substantial number of residents.
 The Ombudsman may also recommend changes in federal, state, and local legislation.